 This is by far the best way to make friends with time.

 Be in the moment.

 One situation where I don’t feel like time flies by is when I spend time with my baby boy (aka my gorgeous cat).
 The reason for that feeling is that when I sit down to give him a cuddle, I am totally in the moment.
-I’m not thinking about what happened yesterday or what is going to happen tomorrow or all of things I haven’t done yet.
+I’m not thinking about what happened yesterday, what is going to happen tomorrow, or all of the things I haven’t done yet.

 In many ways, he’s my form of meditation.
 Not to mention my source of unconditional love (which is also another great way to appreciate and fall in love with time).